 HEDIS measures the quality of care provided to our members and provides a platform to assist providers and EPH in identifying targeted opportunities for improvement.

 9. Is my participation in HEDIS mandatory?
+(Back to question list)

 Yes.
 Under the terms of your Provider contract, you have agreed to provide documents to EPH for the implementation of quality initiatives required by HHSC.